agsb/f2u/README.md

   maximum word lenght is 15;
   four bits flags (IMMEDIATE, COMPILE, HIDEN, TOGGLE) per word;
   numbers are signed two-complement;
+  parameter stack is 20 words, return stack is 20 words;
+  terminal input buffer is 80 bytes, scratch-pad is 80 bytes, hold is 16 bytes;
+  variables and constants uses 128bytes free ram is about 640 bytes;
+  word names are padded with space (0x20)

 # Notes